 Is Arlington Ready for the Next Flood?

-Last summer, a sudden squall left scores of local homes and businesses under water, causing millions in damages.
+In 2019, a sudden squall left scores of local homes and businesses under water, causing millions in damages.
 Are we prepared for another one?

 During an October “Flood Resilient Arlington” workshop, attendees pelted county officials with questions about why they weren’t using Arlington’s $23 million budget surplus for flood mitigation.

 McBride’s response was that it was too early to start claiming that money, which will have competing demands.
 “I’m asking for patience,” she said.
 “I know that’s hard when your home is exposed.”

 For some in the audience, the message that homeowners needed to make their properties more flood-resilient in the short-term while the county sorts out a larger, long-term approach wasn’t sitting well.

 “The county was talking long-range and the people had just finished stuffing sandbags,” says Arlington County Civic Federation president Newton.
 “They wanted someone to help right now.”

 County board member Dorsey says Arlington is considering a number of funding options, such as borrowing money through bonds, raising fees for stormwater services and possibly turning the stormwater program into a utility.